 So she always had that uncomfortable feeling that she urgently had to go to the bathroom.
 She stopped drinking juice.
 She couldn't have soda.
 She even cut back on water, to less than two cups a day.
 Still, she had to be cautious.
 If she tensed up, if she stumbled or fell, if she laughed just a little too hard, she leaked urine.
 This does not go over well at school.

-"We refer to this condition as neurogenic bladder," said Mohan Gundeti, MD, associate professor of surgery, pediatrics and obstetrics/gynecology and director of pediatric urology at the University of Chicago.
+"We refer to this condition as neurogenic bladder," said Mohan Gundeti, MD, professor of surgery, pediatrics and obstetrics/gynecology and director of pediatric urology at the University of Chicago.
 Sometimes, in patients with spina bifida, the bladder is very small.
 Aaliyah's could barely hold six ounces.
 Worse yet, the bladder has frequent involuntary contractions.
 This pushes the urine back up the ureters into the kidneys, where it slowly but inevitably causes damage, including frequent infections.

 Medication helped a little, said her mom, but despite two years of trying different treatments, the problem continued to get worse.
 Because of recurrent infections, Aaliyah was constantly on antibiotics, which ultimately damaged her hearing.
 Then she was found to have the first signs of kidney damage.

 "We could see excess fluid in both kidneys, and significant scar tissue in one," Gundeti said.
 "It was time.
 We had to treat this problem."

 An expert in minimally invasive urologic surgery, Gundeti had performed the operation to enlarge and relax tiny neurogenic bladders many times.
 A time-consuming, complicated procedure, "it is like doing five operations in one," he said.